 First, how much will Patricia and her hubby spend after retiring?
 Traditionally experts figured about 70% of pre-retirement expenses.
 That estimate will probably get her close but she might want to take a look at her current expenses and calculate work related costs.

 One wild card in Patricia's calculation is the cost of health care.
-AARP estimates that those over 65 pay $480 per year for prescription drugs.
-But that's not as bad as the $56,000 per year it costs for the average nursing home.
+AARP estimates that those enrolled in Medicare pay $300 per year for prescription drugs.
+But that's not as bad as the $82,000 per year it costs for the average nursing home.
 Medicare will cover many, but not all, medical expenses.

 Patricia shouldn't worry about getting an exact number on expenses.
 For now she just wants to get a reasonable idea of her after retirement expenses.

 Next she'll need to estimate their income.
-You can find out how much you'll get from Social Security by filling out an online form at www.ssa.gov or by sending a request to: Social Security Administration, Wilkes Barre Data Operations Center, PO Box 7004, Wilkes Barre, PA 18767-7004.
-For private pension plans the plan administrator or your employer should be able to tell you what you'll get.
+You can find out how much you'll get from Social Security by filling out an online form at www.ssa.gov.
+You can use your Social Security figures in conjunction with this tool to determine the best age to retire in order to maximize your Social Security benefits.
+To determine the amount you'll receive for private pension plans, the plan administrator or your employer should be able to tell you what you'll get.

 Now for the moment of truth.
 Compare the income and expenses.
 Patricia will have three options for any shortfall.
 She can trim expenses, earn extra income or count on income generated from their savings.

 Reducing expenses can be hard for retirees.
 Once you get past travel and entertainment, there isn't much discretionary spending.
 Housing, food and medical expenses can only be reduced so much.